finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

         Integer limit = 56; // Integer | When paginating, limit the results to this number.
         String filter = "State eq 'Active'"; // String | Expression to filter the result set.
 Defaults to filtering out inactive instruments   (that is, those that have been deleted).
 For more information about filtering results,   see https://support.lusid.com/knowledgebase/article/KA-01914.
         List<String> instrumentPropertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument' domain to decorate onto   instruments, or from any domain that supports relationships to decorate onto related entities.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'.
         String scope = "default"; // String | The scope in which the instrument lies.
 When not supplied the scope is 'default'.
+Use '*' to list instruments across all scopes.
         List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities   onto each instrument in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}.
         String dataModelScope = "dataModelScope_example"; // String | The optional scope of a Custom Data Model to use.
         String dataModelCode = "dataModelCode_example"; // String | The optional code of a Custom Data Model to use.
         String membershipType = "membershipType_example"; // String | The membership types of the specified Custom Data Model to return.
 Allowable values are Member, Candidate and All.
 Defaults to Member.
-        String timelineScope = "timelineScope_example"; // String | The scope of the timeline to use for PCA (Post Close Activity) support.
+        String timelineScope = "timelineScope_example"; // String | The scope of the Timeline.
-        String timelineCode = "timelineCode_example"; // String | The code of the timeline to use for PCA (Post Close Activity) support.
+        String timelineCode = "timelineCode_example"; // String | The code of the Timeline.
+This can optionally include a colon followed by the Closed Period ID to use at the head of the timeline, for a timeline with unconfirmed periods.
-        String closedPeriodId = "closedPeriodId_example"; // String | The id of the closed period on the timeline to use for PCA (Post Close Activity) support. try {
+        String closedPeriodId = "closedPeriodId_example"; // String | The closed period ID.
+If this is specified, both timelineScope and timelineCode must be specified. try {
             // uncomment the below to set overrides at the request level
             // PagedResourceListOfInstrument result = apiInstance.listInstruments(asAt, effectiveAt, page, sortBy, limit, filter, instrumentPropertyKeys, scope, relationshipDefinitionIds, dataModelScope, dataModelCode, membershipType, timelineScope, timelineCode, closedPeriodId).execute(opts);